Isayso/PlaylistEditorTV/README.md

 # Playlist Editor TV
 Editor for IPTV m3u files (with vlc media player and kodi support)

+1.4.8 search TV station with keyboard, shift to first found row.

 1.4.7 better find function with logical AND (&) and easy switch between selecting cells or row.
 Selected cell region can be filled from clipboard.

 1.4.6 player window with opacity, hotkey function can be switched off.